 The Estate

-Finca Montrubí is located in the Avellà Valley, an idyllic spot in the Alt Penedès which covers an area of 100 hectares, 40 of which are vineyards and are divided into 35 plots surrounded by forests of Mediterranean pine, holm oak, olive and oak trees.
+Finca Montrubí is in the Avellà Valley, an idyllic setting in Alt Penedès that extends over 250 acres of land, 100 of which are vineyards and are arranged in 35 plots embraced by forests of Mediterranean pines, holm oaks, olive trees and oaks.

-One of the most important sites on the estate are the remains of the 11th century Sant Andreu de l’Avellà Chapel, which we decided to restore with the help of the Arqueovitis team of professionals, and which gives us a 360º panoramic view of the estate.
+One of the most important features of the estate are the remains of an 11th-century hermitage called Sant Andreu de l’Avellà, which we decided to recover with the help of ArqueoVitis, a team of archaeologists, and which gives us 360º panorama of the Estate.

 Chronology